phy0719/photos_viewer/README.md

 ## Getting Started

-This project is a Flutter application displaying a list of photos and view each photo description.
-It also include search function.
+This project is a Flutter application displaying a list of photos by different locations and viewing each photo description.
+It contains search function allowing to search keywords in either location and createdBy.
+It also bookmark function to save the favorite photos.

 ## Setup
 This Flutter Application is using Flutter 3.10.0, Dart 3.0.